ElCapor/private-lego/README.md

 # lego-exploder
+# PRIVATE DIVISION OF LEGO-EXPLODER THIS SHOULD NEVER BE RELEASED PUBLICLY | IF YOU EVER NEED ANY HELP WITH THE CODE PLEASE CONTACT MOGUS#2891

 A work in progress library to interact with the game called Roblox fully written with python.
 <br>
 #### NEW : discord server to ask for help & chat : [link](https://discord.gg/TeGK8zWSv8)